sagemathinc/cocalc_tutorial/functionality/functionality.md

 The distribution is based on Ubuntu Linux but it is not possible to install software yourself using `apt-get`.

+If you need something installed, contact the SageMathCloud team for [some help](#GettingHelp).

 TODO: Mention the .term file

-TODO: Mention the lack of XWindows support

 ### Jupyter Notebooks